thewebplug/ChainSphere/README.md

 4. Wrote a test `testRegisteredUserCanCreateComment` to certify that a registered user can comment on a post.
 The test passed.
 5. Wrote a test `testEventEmitsWhenCommentIsCreated` to certify that an event emits any time a comment is created.
 The test passed.
 6. Test coverage improved from 75% to 84%

+Tasks Carried Out:
+Note that the test script is `SocialMediaTest.t.sol`
+1. Modified the `editComment` function which now takes `postId` and `commentId` as arguments.
+2. Wrote a test `testCantEditCommenttIfNotTheOwner` to certify that a user cannot edit a comment for which they are not the author.
+The test reverted as expected - test passed.
+3. Wrote a test `testOwnerCantEditCommentWithoutPaying` to certify that a user cannot edit their comment without paying.
+The test reverted as expected - test passed.
+4. Wrote a test `testOwnerCanEditCommentAfterPaying` to certify that a user can edit their comment if they are paying for it.
+The test passed.